Admissions Information - Doctor of Physical Therapy

 - A baccalaureate degree from a regionally accredited college or university.

 - 3.0 GPA or higher in all work attempted as an upper-level student, normally the 60 semester hours taken during the last two years of undergraduate study, plus science prerequisite GPA and non-science prerequisite GPAs each of no less than 3.0.
+Please note that all attempts at a prerequisite course will be averaged together when calculating the prerequisite GPA score.

 - Completion of all science and math prerequisite coursework within 7 years prior to application.